Derealize/documents/docs/guides/configuration.md

 Let's discover Drealize in less than **5 minutes**.

-Configuration Derealize to your project can be a slightly different process depending on what other frameworks/tools you’re using, so we’ve put together a bunch of guides that cover popular setups.
+Configuration Derealize to your project can be a slightly different process depending on what other frameworks/tools you're using, so we've put together a bunch of guides that cover popular setups.

 ```mdx-code-block
 import NextjsLogo from '@site/static/img/nextjs.svg';